Loubot2/certsy-robot-challenge/README.md

 # Certsy Toy Robot challenge
 Code is split in to 3 parts.
 ### cli
-project for calling the cli
+logic for calling the cli
 ### core
 contains the main logic
 ### web